openbmc/bmcweb/docs/COMMON_ERRORS.md

 where fan1 and fan11 both report to the same object, and cause behavior breaks in subtle ways.

-When using dbus paths, rely on the methods on `sdbusplus::message::object_path`.
+When using dbus paths, rely on the methods on `sdbusplus::object_path`.
 When parsing HTTP field and lists, use the RFC7230 implementations from boost::beast.